andcadev/TLC_Daemon/README.md

     Return updated task as ITask out
 ```

 > **Note:** The cast is the responsibility of the task implementer.
 The controller does not validate class/VI compatibility.
+A mismatch between the task class and the VI will result in a runtime error.

 ## Example